akash-git/akash-git.github.io/_posts/2016-08-31-kubernetes-1.3-install.markdown

 rm -rf /opt/etcd/
 ```

+&nbsp;

-## Setup master and minion servers
+## Master and minion servers
+Installations for master and minion servers.
+Master keeps all the cluster info and schedule pods.
+Minions are nodes that actually run container services.

+&nbsp;

-### common installations for master and minion servers
+### Common packages on master and minion servers
 #### install network and utility packages
 ```bash
 yum -y install ntp net-tools telnet screen wget bridge-utils